mschaefer88/saros-vs-code/docs/contribute/development-environment.md

 * `sarosIntellij` - Triggers the build and test of the Saros IntelliJ Plugin
 * `sarosServer` - Triggers the build and test of the Saros Server
 * `sarosLsp` - Triggers the build and test of the Saros Language Server
-* `sarosVSCode` - Triggers the build and test of the Saros VS Code Extension
+* `sarosVSCode` - Triggers the build of the Saros VS Code Extension
 * `prepareEclipse` - Executes all tasks which are required before developing in Eclipse
 * `runIde` - Starts a IntelliJ IDE containing the Saros Plugin.
 The IDE version depends on the value of `INTELLIJ_HOME` or the `intellijVersion` specified in the build file of the IntelliJ package.
-* `runVSCode` - Starts an VS Code (Extension Host) with the Saros Extension.
+* `runExtension` - Starts an VS Code (Extension Host) with the Saros Extension.
 Use the node debugger to attach to the process for debugging.

-In order to build the whole project without using existing build artifacts simply call `./gradlew cleanAll sarosEclipse sarosIntellij sarosServer sarosVSCode`.
+In order to build the whole project without using existing build artifacts simply call `./gradlew cleanAll sarosEclipse sarosIntellij sarosServer sarosLsp sarosVSCode`.

 Gradle checks whether the component specific sources are changed.
 Therefore a task become a NOP if nothing changed and the build results still exist.
 If you want to force Gradle to re-execute the tasks, you have to call `./gradlew --rerun-tasks <task>...` or call the `cleanAll` task before other tasks.